zachswift615/speakup-mcp/README.md

-# Claude TTS MCP Server
+# SpeakUp MCP Server

-An MCP server that gives Claude Code text-to-speech capabilities using sherpa-onnx with Piper voices.
+An MCP server that gives Claude Code (or any other coding agent) text-to-speech capabilities using sherpa-onnx with Piper voices.

 ## Features